-Answer: Only students who officially register with the sponsoring college or university for the CHS course should have the CHS course and course designation.
+Only students who officially register with the sponsoring college or university for the CHS course should have the CHS course and course designation.
 This registration process includes fees typically paid by the student/family, but may also be paid by the school or district or through new funding for CHS courses.
 If the student enrolls in the CHS course in the high school but does not register for college credit with the college or university by that CHS program's deadlines, the student's enrollment in the high school must be changed from the CHS course to the AP or high school course.
 It is up to the high school to confirm and update these courses and designation codes appropriately.

-52. What are the requirements for offering an AP course?
+53. What are the requirements for offering an AP course?

 Answer: Only approved high schools may offer AP courses.
 AP teachers must submit course syllabi to The College Board for approval prior to using the AP trademark.
 AP courses cannot also be International Baccalaureate (IB) courses or Running Start courses.
 Only courses with a finalized Course Audit form and an approved syllabus are authorized to display "AP" in course titles and to indicate an AP designation in the Course Designation Code (A).
-In addition, all AP course titles must include the official College Board AP course title or abbreviation.
+In addition, all AP course titles must include the official College Board AP course title or abbreviation, as listed in OSPI's CEDARS manual.

-53. What are the requirements for offering a CHS course?
+54. What are the requirements for offering a CHS course?

-Answer: The CHS course and instructor must meet the requirements of the sponsoring college or university, as well as the CHS rules from OSPI.
-Course titles must be distinct (e.g. can't be "AP English/English 101) with CHS course title replicating college course title.
+Answer: The CHS course and instructor must meet the requirements of the sponsoring college, as described in the CHS rules from OSPI listed in WAC Chapter 392-725.
+Course titles must be distinct (e.g. can't be "AP English/English 101) with CHS course title replicating college course titles, as described in WAC 392-725-235.